wireframe/song-of-the-day/README.md

 ## Features

-- **Random Selection**: Picks a random song from your Spotify library
+- **Random Selection**: Picks a random song from your expanded Spotify library
-- **History Tracking**: Avoids repeating recently played songs
+- **History Tracking**: Avoids repeating recently played songs (last 100 by default)
+- **Multiple Music Sources**:
+  - 💖 **Saved Tracks**: Your "Liked Songs" library
+  - 📝 **User Playlists**: Songs from playlists you've created
-- **Multiple Sources**: Pulls from both saved tracks and your playlists
+  - 💿 **Saved Albums**: All tracks from albums you've saved to your library
+  - 👥 **Followed Artists**: Top tracks from artists you follow
+- **Smart Deduplication**: Automatically removes duplicate songs across all sources
+- **Source Tracking**: Each song shows where it came from (saved/playlist/album/artist)
 - **Preview URLs**: Shows preview links when available
-- **CLI Interface**: Easy-to-use command line interface
+- **CLI Interface**: Easy-to-use command line interface with detailed progress feedback

 ## Authentication

 On first run, you'll be prompted to authenticate with Spotify.
-The app will:
+The app requires the following permissions:
+- `user-read-private` - Access your basic profile information
+- `user-library-read` - Access your saved tracks and albums
+- `playlist-read-private` - Access your private playlists
+- `user-follow-read` - Access artists you follow

+The authentication flow:
-1. Open your browser to Spotify's authorization page
+1. Opens your browser to Spotify's authorization page
-2. After you authorize, it will redirect to a local callback
+2. After you authorize, it redirects to a local callback
-3. Save your tokens for future use
+3. Saves your tokens for future use

 Tokens are automatically refreshed when they expire.
+If you've used the app before, you'll need to re-authenticate to grant the new `user-follow-read` permission.

 ## File Structure